 1. You could request that students use the chat feature to indicate they were present for the lecture or meeting.
-Zoom saves all chats so you will be able to look through the log after class to determine who was present or absent.
+Zoom saves all chats so you will be to review class logs to determine class attendance.

-In early April, 2020, Zoom updated it's platform to include a few new security features with the goal of making Zoom meetings more secure.
+In early April 2020, Zoom updated it's platform to include new security features with the goal of making Zoom meetings more secure.
 Full details about Zoom security can be found on their Privacy and Security page.

 Below is a list of some of the new security features included in the April update.
 This list will be updated when/if new security features are added through future updates to Zoom.